 - France - Austin Community College, pastry arts, government

 - Japan – Alamo Community College; language and culture

 - Jordan – McLennan Community College, Arabic and middle east studies

 Volunteer and Service Learning Programs

-- ISA Service Learning: This organization develops unique, and ever changing opportunities for students to serve international communities, learn about different cultures, and earn college credit.
+This organization develops unique, and ever-changing opportunities for students to serve international communities, learn about different cultures and earn college credit.
 They offer short-term and semester-long programs to meet the needs of all types of students.
-As students work in local communities, they also take classes at nearby universities, combining experiences and becoming completely immersed in local culture.
+As students work in local communities, they also take classes at nearby universities, combining experiences and becoming completely immersed in the local culture.
 Some of the unique ISA programs include:

 - India – Malavli or Mumbai; providing service in education and healthcare,

 - Morocco – Meknes; business and marketing, education, healthcare, political science, social work.